-3Interconnection Requests

-.1 General
+3.3 Informational Interconnection Study Procedures.

+The executed Informational Interconnection Study Agreement, the deposit, and technical and other data called for therein must be provided to Transmission Provider within ten (10) Business Days of Interconnection Customer’s receipt of the Informational Interconnection Study Agreement.
+Transmission Provider shall use Reasonable Efforts to complete the Informational Interconnection Study within a mutually agreed upon time period specified within the Informational Interconnection Study Agreement.
+If Transmission Provider is unable to complete the Informational Interconnection Study within such time period, it shall notify Interconnection Customer and provide an estimated completion date and an explanation of the reasons why additional time is required.
+Any difference between the study payment and the actual cost of the study shall be paid to Transmission Provider or refunded to Interconnection Customer, as appropriate.
+Upon request, Transmission Provider shall provide Interconnection Customer supporting documentation and work papers and databases or data developed in the preparation of the Informational Interconnection Study, subject to confidentiality arrangements consistent with Section 16.1.

+Section 4 Interconnection Requests.

+4.1 General.

+4.1.1 Serial Interconnection Study Deposit and Process.

-An Interconnection Customer shall submit to Transmission Provider an Interconnection Request in the form of Appendix 1 to this LGIP and a refundable deposit of $10,000.
+An Interconnection Customer shall submit to Transmission Provider an Interconnection Request in the form of Appendix 3 to this LGIP and a refundable deposit of $10,000 where the Transmission Provider is administering a Serial Interconnection Study Process.
 Transmission Provider shall apply the deposit toward the cost of an Interconnection Feasibility Study.
 Interconnection Customer shall submit a separate Interconnection Request for each site and may submit multiple Interconnection Requests for a single site.
 Interconnection Customer must submit a deposit with each Interconnection Request even when more than one request is submitted for a single site.
 An Interconnection Request to evaluate one site at two different voltage levels shall be treated as two Interconnection Requests.

 At Interconnection Customer's option, Transmission Provider and Interconnection Customer will identify alternative Point(s) of Interconnection and configurations at the Scoping Meeting to evaluate in this process and attempt to eliminate alternatives in a reasonable fashion given resources and information available.
 Interconnection Customer will select the definitive Point(s) of Interconnection to be studied no later than the execution of the Interconnection Feasibility Study Agreement.